Dr Hao Gao

 Biography:

 Born and raised in China, I have been trained as a historian in both British and Chinese academia.
-I studied in Peking University before I came to the UK in 2009.
-I completed my PhD in University of Edinburgh in 2013.
-I was previously a Postdoctoral Research Fellow in University of Sussex and then in the Institute for Advanced Studies in the Humanities (IASH), University of Edinburgh.
-I joined the University of Exeter in 2015 as Lecturer in Imperial and Global History.
-I was promoted to Senior Lecturer in 2020.
-I currently serve as the University's Academic Director for the UK-China Humanties Alliance (UKCHA), with Exeter as the Lead University on the UK side.
+I studied in Peking University before I came to the UK.
+I completed my PhD in University of Edinburgh.
+I joined University of Exeter in 2015 and was promoted to Senior Lecturer in 2020.
+Beyond the university, I served as the University's Academic Director for the UK-China Humanities Alliance (UKCHA), with Exeter as the Lead University on the UK side (2020-25).
+In 2026, I was appointed to the Editorial Board of the Transactions of the Royal Historical Society out of a competitive process.
+See University website: Exeter historian appointed to editorial board of prestigious journal - University of Exeter News

 Research supervision: